 Disneyland has a few attractions that will be “new” to Walt Disney World veterans.
 Some of my favorites in Disneyland park include Matterhorn and Indiana Jones.
 California Adventure has Radiator Springs Racers in Cars Land, Goofy’s Sky School, and many more.
 Finally, don’t miss some Disneyland originals in Fantasyland (especially if you have little ones): Casey Junior Circus Train, Storybook Canals, and Mr. Toad’s Wild Ride (which used to be in Disney World but closed years ago).

 For Disneyland veterans heading to Walt Disney World, there are a lot of rides that will be new to you (too many to list!).
-The ones making headlines the past few years are the Seven Dwarfs Mine Train in Fantasyland in the Magic Kingdom, Frozen Ever After in Epcot, and the new Slinky Dog Dash in Toy Story Land in Disney’s Hollywood Studios.
+The ones making headlines the past few years are the Seven Dwarfs Mine Train in Fantasyland in the Magic Kingdom, Frozen Ever After in Epcot, Avatar Flight of Passage in Animal Kingdom, and (the newest) Slinky Dog Dash in Toy Story Land in Disney’s Hollywood Studios.

 But don’t miss these other favorites: Expedition Everest (Animal Kingdom), Rock ‘n’ Roller Coaster (Hollywood Studios), and Spaceship Earth (EPCOT).